 Example of comfort on the ball playing quick 2 touch soccer

-If you have a player trap the ball and then pass it back on their 2nd touch, you will notice that they look clumsy with the ball.
+If you watch most players trap the ball and then pass it back on their 2nd touch, you will notice that they look clumsy with the ball.
 In my group sessions, I work so much on this that you start to see improvement after a few months.
 After doing this for a year or so, the player will start to look comfortable between touches, but then they still need to improve their first touch and passing.

 Dribbling compared to quick 2 touch soccer